 - A tight squeeze through Wells Cave

 - Stunning views along the razorback of the Cathedral Ranges

 The Cathedral Ranges Southern Circuit Via Sugarloaf Peak

-To walk to Sugarloaf Peak you have two choices.
-The first, Wells Cave Track, is a technical hike with as much rock scrambling as walking.
 The second choice is Canyon Track, which is still technical but doesn’t require the same level of climbing.
 As budding bouldering amateurs we wanted to try out the ‘free climbing’ the Wells Cave Track had to offer!

 Wells Cave Track

 On Wells Cave Track, orange arrows guide you through a clear path to the base of the cliff.
 However, once you begin your ascent the path becomes a little trickier to follow.
-After quite literally jumping over a roadblock and absentmindedly continuing along the ‘path’ we realised it had been 30 minutes since the last orange arrow!
+After quite literally jumping over a roadblock and absentmindedly continuing along the ‘path’ we realised it’d been 30 minutes since the last orange arrow!

 We decided it was unwise to rely on our lacklustre navigation skills, so we turned around and backtracked to the last arrow.